Garden-AI/garden/docs/architecture_overview.md

 ### Notebook Workflow - Defining and Developing Entrypoints

-1. **Development in IPython Notebooks:**
+1. **Development in Jupyter Notebooks:**

-    - The process begins by writing an IPython notebook containing functions marked as entrypoints using the `@garden_entrypoint` decorator.
+    - The process begins by writing a Jupyter notebook containing functions marked as entrypoints using the `@garden_entrypoint` decorator.
     - The `garden-ai` CLI provides a `garden-ai notebook start path/to/my.ipynb` command to open a notebook in an isolated local Docker container (conceptually similar to a Google Colab notebook, but running locally and with a choice of prebuilt base images).
 	- See [installation](user_guide/installation.md) for Docker-specific prerequisites